-The video, in which students from well known universities ask the three questions about how technology will change education, lasts about 45 minutes, which is not exactly the granular chunks Sal says students need, but if this subject interests you, it is well worth watching.
+The video, in which students from well-known universities ask three questions about how technology will change education, lasts about 45 minutes, which is not exactly the granular chunks Sal says students need, but if this subject interests you, it is well worth watching.

 5 Simple Reasons Why Online Training is Better